 Clinical Trials: Are They Right for You?

-To help you make an informed decision the doctor will sit with you and discuss what the treatment is, what is going to happen, and what your care will be like.
-This is a good time to discuss with your doctor how the study may affect you and your everyday life.
+To help you make an informed decision the doctor will discuss with you what the treatment is, what is going to happen, and what your care will be like.
+This is a good time to discuss how the study may affect you and your everyday life with your doctor.
 Taking part in a study may require more of your time.
 This is because you may have more tests and doctor visits than if you were not in the study.
 But many patients feel the quality of care and attention they get is worth the extra time.

 Another thing expected of you in a clinical trial is written into an informed consent form.
 Informed consent means that you must be given all of the facts about a study before you decide whether or not to take part.